openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-floating point numbers of various sizes, booleans, and characters), user-declared classes and interfaces (including the special root class `Object`), and a type operator `[]` for "array of" that can operate on any type (including array types.)
+floating point numbers of various sizes, booleans, and characters), user-declared classes and interfaces (including the special root class `Object`), and a type operator `[]` for "array of" that can operate on any type (including array types).
 Types that are not primitive types are called _reference types_.

 Reference and primitive types differ in almost every conceivable way.
 Reference types have _members_ (methods and fields) and supertypes (superclasses and